Where Can I Buy Marijuana Legally in New York?

-Learn more about what New Yorker’s can do RIGHT NOW, like smoking cannabis outdoors in public areas.
+Learn more about what New Yorkers can do RIGHT NOW, like smoking cannabis outdoors in public areas.

-Soon: Home Growing in New York
+2022-2023: Home Growing in New York

 Recreational home growers will have to wait a little longer.
 New Yorkers will be able to grow up to 12 plants per household, but not until after the start of retail sales.
 The OCM must develop regulations for home growing no later than 18 months after retail sales start.

-Soon: Dispensaries in New York
+2022-2023: Dispensaries in New York

-Soon: Growing and Processing in New York
+2022: Growing and Processing in New York

-Soon: Cannabis Consumption Lounges in New York
+2023: Cannabis Consumption Lounges in New York

 One of the highlighted parts of the MRTA bill was the creation of specific consumption lounge licenses, where New Yorkers can go to consume marijuana.
-The CCB didn’t touch on the timeline for opening consumption lounges nor the application process, but we can expect that to take priority at one of the upcoming meetings.
+The CCB didn’t touch on the timeline for opening consumption lounges or the application process, but we can expect that to take priority at one of the upcoming meetings.

-Soon: Delivery Services in New York
+2023: Delivery Services in New York

 What’s Next for Cannabis in New York?

 New York’s Marijuana Regulation and Taxation Act is unique.
-Unlike other states with legal adult-use cannabis, New York emphasized creating safe space for cannabis consumption, prioritizing small businesses over multi-state operators, social equity, and the right to grow at home.
+Unlike other states with legal adult-use cannabis, New York emphasized creating safe spaces for cannabis consumption, prioritizing small businesses over multi-state operators, social equity, and giving people the right to grow at home.
 Now, all eyes are on the CCB to ensure they stick with their pledge to award 50% of licenses to social and economic equity applicants once the regulations are complete.